ryan-hansen/PyQuiz/README.md

 The purpose of this application is to allow the "quizmaster" to create custom quizzes on any subject, provided that the quiz questions allow only yes or no answers.

+GETTING STARTED
+The application should run without a problem right out of the box, assuming you have the proper environment set up.
+It assumes you have a virtual environment and all the necessary requirements installed.
+Once the environment is configured just launch the Django dev server and access it on localhost.
+There is no database included with the code, but since it uses SQLite as the DB backend, Django will create a new fresh DB the first time the app is run.
+You will need to create an admin user, however, before you will be able to access the site.
+There is no registration system, so just create the admin user using Django's built-in manage tool:

+  $ python manage.py createsuperuser

+Once logged in, you can follow the link provided to create a quiz.

 QUESTIONS

 When creating a new quiz, the quizmaster uses the admin interface to enter the questions for the quiz.
 Optionally, the